lguzzon-scratchbook/gdb/docs/genosdb-api-reference.md

 To get the most out of GenosDB, we recommend adopting a modern and efficient coding style.
 Prioritize ES2020+ features like `async/await`, destructuring, and optional chaining (`?.`) to write code that is both **compact and highly readable**.

 Emphasize immutability and favor high-performance patterns, such as using array methods (`.map`, `.filter`) over traditional loops.
-This approach not only improves the maintainability and reliability of your code but also guides AI-powered development tools to generate the most optimized and robust solutions for your application.
+This approach not only improves the maintainability and reliability.

 ---